JuanRuiz-erebror/React-Redux-Saga-Selectors-Immutable-SSR-React-Intl-Typescript/README.md

 **Another React boilerplate?**

-n each project, we can continue to improve and refine our way of creating and maintaining an application.
+In each project, we can continue to improve and refine our way of creating and maintaining an application.
 This boilerplate is the result of finding a balance between practicality, simplicity and foresight to create a scalable and maintainable application

-** Projects in what is inspired:**
+**Projects in what is inspired:**

 - [nearform - react-redux-typescript-saga-immutable](https://github.com/nearform/react-redux-typescript-saga-immutable)